PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 | Full test disk image block map | `/path/to/artifacts/<MACHINE>/mbl-manifest/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-test-<MACHINE>.wic.bmap` |
 | Root file system archive  | `/path/to/artifacts/<MACHINE>/mbl-manifest/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-test-<MACHINE>.tar.xz`   |

-##### Use Mbed Cloud Client Credentials
+##### Using Device Management Client Credentials

-The current Mbed Cloud Client requries key material to be statically built into the cloud client binary.
+The current Device Management Client requries key material to be statically built into the cloud client binary.
 This is a temporary measure that is replaced with a dynamic key injection mechanism shortly, see [Download Mbed Cloud dev credentials file](#Download-Mbed-Cloud-dev-credentials-file) and [Create an Update resources file](#Create-an-Update-resources-file) sections.

 In the meantime, the build scripts provide a work around using the `--inject-mcc` option: